November 30, 2020

 Teachers working in under-resourced, minority, or indigenous communities or who are current English Access program teachers will be given priority.
 Selection criteria will also include consideration of gender, geographic, and other diversity factors.

 All U.S. Government scholarship programs adhere to equal opportunity principle.
 Any individual who fulfills the program criteria are welcome to apply regardless of their gender, sexual orientation, disability, race, age and/or political or religious beliefs.
-TEA supports inclusion and strongly encourages teachers with disabilities to apply.
+Fulbright TEA supports inclusion and strongly encourages teachers with disabilities to apply.